simdi/Workflows/readme.md

 # Workflows course

-This project is an example on workflow.
+This is me learning gulp, git , and browserify from lynda.com